chriswongez/Health_App/README.md

 In this Show History tab, when users press on the button, they'll be directed to the History Screen which allows users to view the <b>BMI History</b>, <b>BMI Chart</b>, <b>Calorie History</b>, or <b>Calorie Chart</b> after they save their result into the database.

 ## Contributing
+Contributions are what make our application such a wonderful environment to learn, become challenged, but also build.
+Every support anyone can offer is much welcome.
+1. Fork the Project
+2. Create your Feature Branch
+3. Commit your Changes to the fork
+4. Push to the Branch
+5. Open a Pull Request